Elvin-UCD/Elvin-UCD.github.io/README.md

 ## Skills
 #### Computer
 - Knowlegeable in the Microsoft Suite, Google Suite, Windows Operating System, Debugging, and Troubleshooting
-- Practiced in C, C++, and Visual Basic
+- Practiced in C, C++, Python, and Visual Basic
 - Adapts and learns to new technology systems quickly and thorougly

 #### Customer Service